 This next fire pit bowl is similar to the first, however it’s much larger in size and price.
 The fiber concrete veneer fits well with many different settings, and this bowl also doesn’t require a table.
 The heat output is rated at 50,000 BTU, which makes the increased size a completely cosmetic feature.
 This is a good option for people that don’t have a patio table but want a raised fire pit.
 Be warned that there are less reviews for this product, so it may be harder to find information about this product.

 This is a stylish, propane powered raised fire bowl on top of a stone pillar.
-The stone is very realistic and looks high end.
+The faux stone is very realistic and looks high end and like a natural stone.
 The entire unit weighs 61 pounds and is very sturdy.
 It is 29 inches tall so that it is still low enough to hold conversations around.
 There is a push button ignition and hideaway storage inside the pillar for the propane tank.
 The lava rock that comes with this unit isn’t very appealing so replacing it with fire glass can add that extra stylish charm.
 In addition, it comes with a cover to protect it when not in use.
 The heating is above average with 30,000 BTUs of heat output.
 A great choice if you’re looking for a raised fire bowl.

-This wood-burning fire bowl is a standalone fire pit, which comes complete with a poker and spark catcher.
+This deep bowl burns wood fire and is a standalone fire pit, which comes complete with a poker and spark screen.
 Fire pit bowls that burn wood are cheap and powerful tools, however they’re more difficult to use and clean.
 The entire setup is portable and solidly built with a metal body and cover.
 These type of bowls that are one solid metal piece are good options for people that aren’t willing to pay a huge amount of money for a fire bowl, but want something that will last for a long time.
 A bowl like this is great for heating up a cold winter night or lighting up a backyard on a summer evening.
-This is a choice that anybody with experience in building fires, or someone looking to save some money, should consider.
+This is a choice that anybody with experience in building fires, or someone looking to save some money, should consider as their backyard firepit.

 Anybody that’s looking for a deal on their next tabletop fire bowl should think about going with this effective and quaint product.
 A tabletop bowl such as this makes an excellent gift thanks to its price that sits at well under $100, as well as its simplicity.
 There’s a simple shelf that holds extra firewood so that you can keep a fire going long through the night.
 The legs are designed so that they won’t heat up, which means that you can place this bowl in numerous places throughout your patio or backyard without the worry of damaging your property.
 This fire pit bowl may not be made of the same tough material as the more expensive models, however, the price makes it completely worth it.
 Try this one in addition to another tabletop bowl, or if you’re looking for a cheap starter set.